Annexes are part of homes that often offer spacious living quarters and the opportunity for extended family or guests to have their own private space.

 For example, if there is cladding in the property of a certain colour, you may want to reflect this in the design of the annexe.
 If you have a particularly unique property you plan on building an annexe on, this may prove difficult.

 In addition, the closer you want an annexe to follow a certain design language, in general, the more this will cost you in the long run.
-If you want to save money, consider going for more basic design choices.
+If you want to save money, consider going for more basic design choices and perhaps a terraced house rather than one that is semi-detached or detached.

-How to get a mortgage on a property with an annexe
+How can you get a mortgage on a property with an annexe?

 Analyse the type of property it is